TinyGLASS: Real-Time Self-Supervised In-Sensor Anomaly Detection: Methodology

 Our training protocol follows the standard unsupervised anomaly detection framework using only good samples during training, unless otherwise stated.
 Patch-level anomaly scores are aggregated to produce final image-level predictions.
 Data augmentation includes random rotations, translations, color jittering, and horizontal/vertical flips, applied with probability 0.5 to increase the model's robustness.

-The model is trained using AdamW optimizer \cite{Loshchilov2017} with a learning rate of $10^{-4}$ for the feature extraction components and $2\times{}10^{-4}$ for the discriminator.
+The model is trained using the AdamW optimizer \cite{Loshchilov2017} with a learning rate of $10^{-4}$ for the feature extraction components and $2\times{}10^{-4}$ for the discriminator.
 We train on three NVIDIA RTX A6000 for a maximum of 200 epochs, with a batch size of 8.
-The best model is selected on the basis of the image-level AUROC performance.
+The best model is selected based on image-level AUROC (I-AUROC) performance.